Home > Resources > Resources: Activities

 A two-page leaflet introducing gardening with native plants, from North American Native Plant Society.

-Native Plant Resource Guide for Ontario
+Native Plant Resource Guide for Ontario (Sixth Edition)

 This guide provides a list of suppliers to help you find appropriate sources of seeds or plants for ecological restoration or natural landscaping projects.
 Also included is information on the important steps to successful planning, establishment, and maintenance of native plantings as well as questions you should ask suppliers.
-Published in 2007 by the Ontario Chapter of the Society for Ecological Restoration.
-A 2009-2010 version is under development.

 Native Plants for the Home Garden in South Coastal British Columbia (Georgia Basin)